-At every appointment, we will review the information from your blood glucose meter and from your insulin pump and continuous glucose sensor if you have them.
-This information, the doctor's examination and things you tell us about your health will help us choose the best treatment for your diabetes.
-Your doctor may change the medications you are taking, ask you to meet with a diabetes educator or take a diabetes class, or ask you to see another doctor if you need it.
-Your doctor will also arrange for any lab tests you need, and talk with you about how to keep in touch between doctor visits.
-If you have a computer with internet access, you can see your test results with the MyChart system.
-We can also send your test results in the mail.
+Your endocrinologist may adjust the medications you are taking, ask you to meet with a diabetes educator or take a diabetes class.
+Your doctor will arrange for lab tests you need and talk with you about how to keep in touch between doctor visits.
+You can view your test results using MyChart or we can send your test results by mail.

 When you have diabetes, keeping track of what you eat and drink is very important for managing your condition.
 Your doctor may ask you to see a dietitian, a health care provider who specializes in helping people eat right to stay healthy.
 You may ask your doctor about seeing a dietitian if your doctor does not mention it.

-If you and your doctor agree to try an insulin pump, you will see one of our diabetes educators.
-At your first appointment, your educator will show you the different types of pumps available.
-You will also see a dietitian to talk about insulin and carbohydrates.
-Once you have your pump, the diabetes educator will show you how to use it.
-After this, you can start using your insulin pump.
+If you and your doctor agree to move forward with using an insulin pump, you will have a series of diabetes education appointments.
+At your first appointment, your educator will show you the types of pumps available and their features.
+You will also see a dietitian to ensure your understanding of carbohydrate counting and insulin to carb ratios.
+Once you have received your pump, the diabetes educator will schedule meetings to educate you on how to effectively and safely use your pump.

-In the first weeks after getting your pump, you will have your diabetes educator's pager number.
-If you have any questions or problems, call your diabetes educator right away.
-Once your pump is working well, your diabetes educator can show you some of its advanced features.
+In the weeks after receiving your pump, you will have your diabetes educator's pager number.
+If you have any questions or problems, contact your diabetes educator immediately.

 Continuous glucose monitoring uses a sensor, a transmitter and a receiver.
 The sensor is a tiny electrode placed just under your skin, often in your abdomen.
 The transmitter is about one inch long and one inch wide.
 It is attached to the sensor.
 The receiver is a separate device, about the size of a cell phone, that you can carry in your pocket or clip on your belt.
 The sensor measures glucose levels in the fluid around your cells.
 This is different from measuring the sugar in your blood.
 The sensor will measure your glucose level every few minutes during the day and night.
 It sends this information to the receiver so you can monitor your blood sugar.
 There are two types of sensor systems - one for people who do not have an insulin pump, and one that works with your pump if you have one.
 If you have an insulin pump, you will not need a separate receiver.